 Section 2 — Securing and Managing Rights

-Start by asking for permission with unambiguous, action-oriented language that a creator can accept quickly.
+Begin by asking for permission using clear and direct language that the creator can easily agree to.
 Use short, clear requests that state what you want to do, what you’ll offer (credit, payment, or exposure), and the exact rights you need.

 - Follow-up timing and escalation: wait 48–72 hours for a first reply; send a polite single reminder at day 5; escalate to a short DM or phone call at day 10 if high value.
 Keep language professional and avoid pressure.